What Are Research Peptides?

 Ipamoralin and Tesamoralin

-These two are being grouped together because they not only work similarly, but they are the last in line of dozens of GH releasing peptides, and are a much improved version over the others, including the two that were regarded as best — Hexaralin and GHRP-6.
+These two are being grouped together because they not only work similarly, but they are the last in the line of dozens of GH releasing peptides and are a much-improved version over the others, including the two that were regarded as best — Hexaralin and GHRP-6.
 Both work extremely well without side effects.
 (In responsible dosages of course).
 Anything that releases GH can make the user jittery if they’re sensitive to it.
 That isn’t anxiety, it’s actually a slight hypoglycemic reaction because GH burns carbohydrates extremely fast.
-(Which is one of the reasons kids can eat a lot of calories, even crap calories, and stay thin as long as they stay active.
+(This is one of the reasons kids can eat a lot of calories, even crap calories, and stay thin as long as they stay active.
 It’s the high GH level).
-With Ipamorelin, just 200 mcgs twice a day is all that’s necessary to provide tighter skin, lower fat and produce better sleep.
-What’s especially interesting about Ipamorelin is that unlike the use of exogenous HGH, it does not effect bone growth.
+With Ipamorelin, just 200 mcg twice a day is all that’s necessary to provide tighter skin, lower fat, and produce better sleep.
+What’s especially interesting about Ipamorelin is that unlike the use of exogenous HGH, it does not affect bone growth.
 There is empirical evidence that Tesamorelin is better for fat loss in men, especially in the abdominal area, though that theory is inconclusive.
 Neither the Ipa or Tesa, seem to suppress natural GH release and may even help increase it once the peptide use is discontinued.